-When looking at whether zinc supplementation may cause an increased risk of prostate cancer, some factors need to be taken into consideration.
+When considering whether zinc supplementation may pose an increased risk of prostate cancer, it’s important to take certain factors into account.

 Most studies show that the maintenance of adequate zinc levels protects against the formation of cancerous tumors within the prostate gland.

 On the other hand, one recent follow-up study among more than 45,000 health professionals provided quite interesting findings.
-Among the participants in the study, a very high intake of zinc supplementation seems to be linked to an increased risk of more advanced prostate cancer.
+The study’s participants showed a link between high levels of zinc supplementation and an elevated risk of developing advanced prostate cancer.

 Some people take even higher concentrations of zinc.
 At 150 mg/d, the supplement may cause a dysfunction of the immune system.